TRAVEL MISTAKES I MADE AND HOW YOU CAN AVOID THEM

 Use my code SALLYG1O to get 15% discount on your new Skyroam Solis hotspot.

-10. Failing to listen to my gut feeling – If something doesn’t feel quite right, it probably isn’t!
+10. Failing to listen to my instincts – If something doesn’t feel quite right, it probably isn’t!
 I failed to address some concerns I had with a male masseuse in Bali that led to sexual assault:( I detailed it on a previous blog post here.

 11. Even the most savvy of travelers fall short at times.
 With all my experiences traveling solo around the world and being as organized as I am, I over looked a very important travel detail once.
 A yellow fever card was required for my entry to South Africa.
 Had I been traveling from Atlanta directly to SA this would not have been an issue.
 It became a problem because I had been in Nairobi, Kenya for about a month prior to the trip to SA.
 Kenya is a WHO designated country with risk of yellow fever virus (YVF) transmission and travelers from such countries are required to present their current and valid International Certificate of Vaccination as approved by the World Health Organization (WHO) before boarding.